percona/percona-server-mysql-operator/CONTRIBUTING.md

    DOCKER_SQUASH=0 DOCKER_NOCACHE=0 make IMAGE_TAG_BASE=<your-docker-id>/percona-server-mysql-operator
    ```

-   Once your image is built and ready, install custom resource definitions (CRDs) and deploy operator to your cluster:
+   Once your image is built and ready, install Custom Resource Sefinitions (CRDs) and deploy the Operator to your cluster:

    ```
    make install deploy IMAGE=<your-docker-id>/percona-server-mysql-operator:k8sps-22
    ```

-   You should expect that deployment for operator, CRDs, secret and cm will be created :
+   If everything goes ok, that Deployment for the Operator, CRDs, Secret objects and ComfigMaps will be created:

    ```
    kubectl get all